 Hundreds of manufacturers are putting out products, many of which don’t work as well as they should.
 Many of these products are also grossly overpriced.

 A consistent theme I’ve seen among professional growers is the application of “blue fertilizer” of various makes and manufacturer.
 I had even seen bags of these blue crystals for sale at some greenhouses.

-As I did more research into these supposed “magic blue crystals,” a consistent name that I came across was that of JR Peters.
-A product line affectionately referred to “Jack’s.”
+As I did more research into these supposed “magic blue crystals,” I consistently came across the name of JR Peters and a product line affectionately referred to as “Jack’s.”

 I learned that this company had been at the fertilizer game since 1947.
 That’s a long time to be selling “snake oil” if that were the case.

 What attracted me to JR Peters was the fact that their business model wasn’t just fertilizer.
 They are primarily a laboratory that does soil analysis.

 Farmers from around the U.S. send soil samples to them to have it analyzed for nutritional status.
 This allows these farmers to make decisions on exactly what to put into their soil to get the results they want.

 This company was using science to help farmers produce better food.
 It seemed reasonable to believe they used that same science to create their fertilizer products.